Your Visit – What To Expect

 At Dakota Allergy & Asthma, it is our priority to ensure our patients are comfortable with their care.
 If you are a new patient, we ask that you complete the Patient Questionnaire and New Patient Information (and any others the receptionist directs you to).
 Be sure to ALSO complete the specific form if your problem is Food Allergy, Hives, or Cough.
 All forms are found in the New Patient Forms to the right.
 It’s important we learn as much as we can about you and your allergy or asthma symptoms.

-Your visit will start by seeing our nurse who obtains further information along with your vital signs including blood pressure, pulse, height, respiratory rate, peak flow, etc. Dr. Bubak, Mrs. Nielsen PA-C, or Mrs. Peterson, CNP will then meet with you to obtain a complete medical history and examine you.
+Your visit will start by seeing our nurse who obtains further information along with your vital signs including blood pressure, pulse, height, respiratory rate, peak flow, etc. Dr. Bubak, Dr. Brennan, or Mrs. Peterson, CNP will then meet with you to obtain a complete medical history and examine you.
 They are especially interested in your allergy or asthma symptoms, exposures, the timing of your problems, and the effect of past treatments.
 The allergist also looks at how your other medical conditions might relate.
 With this information, you and your allergist decide if further testing is needed to clarify what you are allergic to, how well your lungs are functioning, or if other problems are present.
 Examples of further testing could include allergy tests, breathing tests, CAT scans, X-rays, or blood tests.

 After your allergy testing, the visit will conclude with a summary visit time with your Provider to obtain your results, recommendations, and next steps towards your allergy relief.